ahalyasanjiv/honeypot/README.md

 ## Honeypot Deployed
 I deployed 3 different types of honeypots (Dionaea, Snort, and Cowrie) using 3 virtual machines.

-Dionaea over HTTP: a low interaction, server side honeypot that tries to trap malware samples.
+- **Dionaea over HTTP**: a low interaction, server side honeypot that tries to trap malware samples.

-Snort: an intrusion prevention system that can do real-time traffic analysis and packet logging.
+- **Snort**: an intrusion prevention system that can do real-time traffic analysis and packet logging.

-Cowrie: a honeypot that logs brute force attacks and the attacker's shell interaction.
+- **Cowrie**: a honeypot that logs brute force attacks and the attacker's shell interaction.

 ## Issues encountered